Mark 16:8a (NLT)

 The rising sun (in the east, which is behind the viewer) can be seen tinging the edges of the clouds with orange light.
 The first sunlight is also visible on the edges of the background rocks & the edges of the figures in this scene.

-From left to right: Salome, Mary the mother of James & Mary Magdalene.
+From left to right: Salome, Mary (wife of Cleopas – Joseph & James Little’s mother – sister of Mary (mother of Jesus)) & Mary Magdalene.

 This scene forms part of the Easter series, from Mark’s Gospel.